aminehalal/aminehalal/README.md

 Skills: HTML / CSS / Django

-- 🌱 I’m currently learning Spring Boot
+- 🌱 I’m currently learning Spring Boot and React.js and Next.js
 - 🤔 I’m looking for help with Spring Boot
 - 💬 Ask me about Django / Python
 - 📫 How to reach me: aminehalal.github.io